-The moment you got your email marketing goals covered, you need to build a database you’re going to mail.
-Follow these 4 steps to attract new subscribers easily:
+The moment you understand your email marketing goals, you need to build a database of contacts to email.
+Follow these four steps to attract new subscribers easily:

-- Register in SendPulse.
-Promote your newsletter through your website.
-Use subscription forms.
-Place them on high-traffic areas of your website — in the footer, in the sidebar or at the end of your blog post.
+- Register with SendPulse.
+Promote your email campaign through your website, use subscription forms.
+Put forms in high-traffic areas of your website — the footer, sidebar, or at the end of your blog posts.

-- Create subscription forms.
-Choose between the embedded, pop-up, floating, and fixed signup forms.
-SendPulse allows you to create all four types of subscription forms shaped to your preferences and needs.
+- Create a subscription form.
+Choose between embedded, pop-up, floating, or fixed subscri[ption forms.
+SendPulse allows you to create all four types of subscription forms to meet your needs.

-- Place subscription forms on high-traffic areas of your website.
-Decide whether it’s a footer, sidebar or the end of your blog post.
+- Place your subscription form in high-traffic areas of your website.
+Decide whether the best place is in your footer, sidebar, or at the end of your blog post.

-- Make it really easy to subscribe.
-Make sure the user can type in the email address with no sweat and provide a good reason to subscribe — a discount on the first order or free shipping
+- Make it easy to subscribe.
+Make sure the user can type in their email address easily and provide an excellent reason to subscribe — a discount on the first order or free shipping work well.

-With SendPulse you can create a subscription form shaped to your preferences and needs with our drop-down form:
+With SendPulse, you can create a subscription form with our drop-down form:

 To be a GDPR compliant marketer, send confirmation emails asking users to verify their subscription.
 Provide the users with a clear explanation of what is going to happen after they subscribe, what content they are going to get, and how often they are going to hear from you.

 - Choose your mailing list.

-- Create your email based on the available template or create a new one.
+- Create your email based on an available template or make your own.

 - Check campaign settings and tracking.